nmusatti/source-python/README.md

 ![test](https://github.com/nmusatti/source-python/actions/workflows/test.yml/badge.svg)

 An Ansible role to download and install Python from source.
-Currently only Red Hat distributions are supported, i.e. CentOS 7, CentOS 8 and Fedora.
+Currently supported distributions are the Red Hat ones and their derivatives, such as CentOS 7, Rocky Linux 8 and Fedora, and the latest Ubuntu LTS, 20.04.

 Requirements